-The Quillayute River is the terminal main stem of one of the largest and most productive river system networks on the Washington Pacific coast.
+The Quillayute River is the terminal mainstem of one of the largest and most productive river system networks on the Washington Pacific coast.
 Four major rivers combine to form the Quillayute system.
 The Bogachiel, Calawah, Sol Duc and Dickey Rivers drain the Northwest Olympic Peninsula westerly to the Pacific Ocean.
-The headwaters of the Sol Duc, Calawah and Bogachiel originate in the Olympic National Park (ONP) from the Olympic Mountains to highlands with relatively steep terrain that becomes more gradual some 15 miles from the Pacific.
+The headwaters of the Sol Duc, Calawah and Bogachiel originate in Olympic National Park (ONP) from the Olympic Mountains to highlands with relatively steep terrain that becomes more gradual some 15 miles from the Pacific.
 Accordingly, accumulated snow in the higher elevations and the melt from it play an important role in seasonal flow for these three rivers.
 The Dickey River originates in lower elevations west of the Olympics and enters the Quillayute a mile from its mouth.
 This river system has significant wetlands and is largely a low-velocity, low-gradient system.
-All of the rivers have extensive tributary systems with forestry activities common outside the Olympic National Park boundaries.
+All of the rivers have extensive tributary systems with forestry activities common outside Olympic National Park boundaries.

-The Quillayute River has a very short main stem.
+The Quillayute River has a very short mainstem.
 At river mile 5.5 the Bogachiel and Sol Duc River Systems combine to form the Quillayute.
 As noted above, the Dickey River enters the Quillayute one mile from the Pacific, and shares a common but limited estuary.
 The Calawah River joins the Bogachiel at river mile 8.5 near Forks, Washington, 20 miles from the mouth of the Quillayute River at La Push.
 The Quillayute River System alone drains over 825 square miles, or over 800,000 acres.

 Olympic National Park owns the largest percentage of the coastal lands and the very highest reaches of the Olympic Mountains.
 This includes the headwaters of the upper Sol Duc, Calawah, Sitkum and Bogachiel Rivers.
-The USFS manages the lands downstream of the Park (middle altitudes).
+The U.S. Forest Service (USFS) manages the lands downstream of the Park (middle altitudes).
 Private timber and state forest lands are downstream from the USFS holdings.
 Rayonier is the largest private timber landowner in the watershed.
 The City of Forks is the only incorporated city, but there are two small towns of Beaver and Sappho in the Sol Duc watershed.
+At the mouth of the Quillayute River lies the Quileute Tribe's reservation.